Professor Neil Bermel

 - Aspect and the shape of action in Old Russian.
 Russian Linguistics, 19(3), 333-348.

-- The linguistic landscape of a Czech heritage site: Recording and presenting the past and present of Hrubý Rohozec In Nekvapil J & Sherman T (Ed.), English in Business and Commerce Interactions and Policies (pp. 194-228).
-Berlin: Walter de Gruyter.
+- The linguistic landscape of a Czech heritage site: Recording and presenting the past and present of Hrubý Rohozec In Sherman T & Nekvapil J (Ed.), English in Business and Commerce (pp. 194-228).
+De Gruyter Mouton View this article in WRRO

 - Still on the brink: the productivity of Czech nominative plural desinences In Makarova A, Dickey S & Divjak D (Ed.), Each Venture a New Beginning Studies in Honor of Laura A. Janda (pp. 193-210).
 Bloomington, IN: Slavica Publishers.